Part 1 – An introduction to business analysis skills and domain concepts

 5. FRAME Goals (similar to SMART goals)

-We will discuss these in more detail in later guides.
+We will discuss these in more detail later in the guides.

 Task 4: Stakeholder identification

 A logical follow-up to Task 3 will be the identification of other stakeholders.
-Stakeholders will usually be responsible for parts of the business model that have a vested interest in the implementation of a successful solution, and they will be required to have complete buy-in.
+Stakeholders are usually responsible for parts of the business model that have a vested interest in implementing a successful solution, and they are required to have complete buy-in.
 Business analysts are also responsible for ensuring that stakeholders have a crystal clear understanding of their requirements.
-An effective business analyst must make sure the stakeholders are informed and involved.
-This level of involvement will be used by the project manager to develop his communication plan.
+An effective business analyst must ensure that the stakeholders are informed and involved.
+The project manager will use this level of involvement to develop his communication plan.

 Task 5: Requirements Prioritization

-Now that you have identified and enlisted other stakeholders in Task 4, the agreed-upon requirements must be baselined with regard to prioritization.
-Agreement on the priority list of requirements will greatly enhance a smooth project plan design and execution.
-By paying attention to the responses and nonverbal communications of the stakeholders, an astute business analyst will have very valuable insights into the inner workings of the business.
+Now that you have identified and enlisted other stakeholders in Task 4, the agreed-upon requirements must be baselined on prioritization.
+Agreement on the priority list of requirements will significantly enhance a smooth project plan design and execution.
+By paying attention to the responses and nonverbal communications of the stakeholders, an astute business analyst will have valuable insights into the inner workings of the business.
 You will be able to ascertain the placement of the stakeholders into the RACI chart (Responsible, Accountable, Consulted, and Informed).
-Again, no big surprise that the RACI chart is another deliverable that the project manager will need to have prior to project kickoff/execution.
+Again, it is no big surprise that the RACI chart is another deliverable the project manager must have before project kickoff/execution.

 In Part 2, we will discuss information-gathering and goal-development techniques.